 Allan Morelock is a published author and poet, and he is also a teacher and an energy healer who has been aware of his identity as a spiritual being since very early childhood in the Appalachian Mountains of East Tennessee.
 In this episode he relates this formative event that triggered his realization, gives his take on current wordly events and offers insights into the subtleties of this global awakening process.

-Brandon has been highly impressed by the writings of Michael A. Singer, having referenced and recommended his book "The Untethered Soul" several times and now, having just finished Michael's book "The Surrender Experiment", is motivated to talk about the concept of ignoring our personal preferences to allow instead for life's natural course to unfold, which in Michael's case resulted in attaining the ultimate flow state and extremely inspiring results.
+Brandon has been highly impressed by the writings of Michael A. Singer, having referenced and recommended his book “The Untethered Soul” several times and now, having just finished Michael’s book “The Surrender Experiment”, is motivated to talk about the concept of ignoring our personal preferences to allow instead for life's natural course to unfold, which in Michael's case resulted in attaining the ultimate flow state and extremely inspiring results.

 Ingrid Fetell Lee specializes in connecting the experience of joy with its aesthetic and visual dimensions, which has led her to publish the "Aesthetics of Joy" blog, a recently-released book titled "Joyful" and a TED talk with over ten million views.
 In this episode she tells Brandon what role design and visual arts played in her background, and how factors like bright colors and sunlight in our environments all contribute to our experience of daily life as either joyful or draining.